Franklin County, North Carolina: Housing

 There were 23,023 occupied housing units in the town.
 17,029 were owner-occupied units (74.0%), while 5,994 were renter-occupied (26.0%).
 The homeowner vacancy rate was 2.4% of total units.
 The rental unit vacancy rate was 7.6%.

 Law and government

 Franklin County is governed by an appointed county manager and a seven-member Board of Commissioners who are elected in staggered four-year terms.
 Five are chosen by district and the other two at-large.
 Additional county officials who are elected include Sheriff, Register of Deeds, Board of Education and Clerk of Superior Court.

 Franklin County is patrolled by the Franklin County Sheriff's Office located in Louisburg.
-The current sheriff is Kent Winstead, who was elected in 2014.
+The current sheriff is Kevin White, who was elected in 2022.
 Bunn, Franklinton, Louisburg and Youngsville have their own municipal police departments, regulated by the respective town governments.
 The community of Lake Royale near Bunn also has its own police department.
 Franklin County also is covered by Troop C, District IV of the North Carolina Highway Patrol, located in Henderson, North Carolina.